 is asking why the High Commissioner ordered that money be paid to a

 contract that has not been executed.
-But the High Commissioner' s complaints
+But the High Commissioner'

 accuses Mbantio of thef